-You can think of calories as fuel for your body.
+Think of calories as fuel for your body.
 Like a car, your body needs to burn fuel to work.
 Your body's calorie needs are like the gas tank in your car.
 If you let the tank get empty, your car won't drive.
 If you don't give your body enough energy, it can't work properly.

 A big difference, though, is that your car's gas tank has limited room for fuel.
 You can't overfill it.
 But you can easily put more calories in your body than you need on a given day.
 When that happens, the excess energy is stored in fat cells so that you can use it later.
 Doing that too often leads to weight gain.

 When your body processes food into energy, it's called metabolizing.
 Your metabolism is the system for turning food into energy that you can use to keep your body working.
 Your body uses energy all the time, even when you're asleep.
 You are constantly metabolizing calories.
-The energy is used to fuel the general functions in your body.
+The energy is used to fuel the functions in your body.

 Here are some key things to know about the process: